-Apart from water, gases are soluble in a large variety of liquids which freezing turns into porous materials; this includes metals~\cite{shapovalov2004}, silica~\cite{yokokawa1986gas} and sapphire~\cite{bunoiu2010,ghezal2012}.
+In addition to water, gases are soluble in a large variety of liquids, including metals~\cite{shapovalov2004}, silica~\cite{yokokawa1986gas} and sapphire~\cite{bunoiu2010,ghezal2012}; freezing such gas solutions yields porous materials.
 Porosity is usually a defect of which to get rid~\cite{gupta1992,bianchi1997}.
 However, for certain applications porosity is desired and therefore the size and shape of the pores must be controlled~\cite{nakajima2001fabrication}.
 More generally, the freezing of solutions of gases or other solutes makes various freeze-cast materials~\cite{deville2006,deville2007ice,deville2008freeze}, some of which are biocompatible~\cite{deville2010freeze}.
-In the freezing of a suspension or of an emulsion, the dispersed particles may or may not be engulfed in ice, depending on the freezing rate~\cite{uhlmann1964}.
+During the freezing of a suspension or of an emulsion, the dispersed particles may or may not be engulfed in ice, depending on the freezing rate~\cite{uhlmann1964}.
 Their engulfment deforms the freezing front~\cite{asthana1993}, according to their thermal properties~\cite{tyagi2020}.
-The particles themselves may deform when they are captured; for example oil droplets in an emulsion make pointy oil drops in ice~\cite{tyagi2022solute,meijer2023thin}.
+The particles themselves may deform when they are captured; for example, oil droplets in an emulsion make pointy oil drops in ice~\cite{tyagi2022solute,meijer2023thin}.

 Several attempts at describing the growth and entrapment of gas bubbles have been made, either using scaling laws ~\cite{shao2023growth}, or taking into account the numerous mechanisms at play (heat transfer, phase change, capillarity, mass diffusion, nucleation) ~\cite{wei2000,wei2003,wei2017}.
 Freezing and capillarity make a challenging combination.
 For example, a sessile drop freezing will grow a tip~\cite{anderson1996,snoeijer2012,marin2014,seguy2023role}.
-Ice is actually not perfectly hydrophilic, so that water may retract on ice instead of spreading~\cite{knight1967,thievenaz2020a,huerre2021solidification}.
+Also, ice is actually not perfectly hydrophilic, so that water may retract on ice instead of spreading~\cite{knight1967,thievenaz2020a,huerre2021solidification}.